 You can advertise your opportunity for free on our student jobs portal, myAdvantage.

 Please ensure you have read our Advertising Policy and that your advert is compliant with this.
 The policy includes that students should be paid at UK National Minimum Wage or above (or the National Living Wage for student aged 25+).
+We will not advertise roles directly employed in a private home by the home owner or tenant.

 Once submitted all adverts are checked against this policy.